cleverage/accessibility-steps/accessibility-first-step/en/08 - Don't use a value other than ltr, rtl or empty for the dir attribute.md

 ---
 id:         8
-title:      Don't use a value other than ltr, rtl or empty for the dir attribute
 priority:   Error
 topic:      HTML
 selector:   dir
 ---

+# Don't use a value other than ltr, rtl or empty for the dir attribute

-# Purpose
+## Purpose

-# Technical solution
+## Technical solution

-# Control method
+## Control method